European probe lands on comet, but fails to anchor down

 Among several records set by the mission, Rosetta has become the first spacecraft to orbit a comet rather than just flying past to take pictures.

-Rosetta reached the comet, a roughly 3-by-5 km rock discovered in 1969, in August after a journey of 6.4 billion km that took 10 years, five months and four days - a mission that cost close to 1.4 billion euros (1.1 billion pounds).
+Rosetta reached the comet, a roughly 3-by-5 km rock discovered in 1969, in August after a journey of 6.4 billion km that took 10 years, five months and four days - a mission that cost close to 1.4 billion euros ($1.8 billion).

 "What really nails this experience for me are the images," Daniel Brown, an expert in astronomy at Nottingham Trent University, said via email after three-legged Philae had relayed data and images back to Earth as it moved toward the comet.

-"Especially exciting will be getting the results of the samples recovered from below the surface and seeing their chemical composition," he said
+"Especially exciting will be getting the results of the samples recovered from below the surface and seeing their chemical composition," he said.($1 = 0.8022 euro)

 (Additional reporting by Irene Klotz in Cape Canaveral, Florida; Editing by Mark Heinrich)